johnbentcope/vpype-solids/THEORY.md

 # Hidden-Line Elimination Algorithm
+This is an attempted implementation of Michael Goodrich's Hidden-Line and Hidden-Surface Elimination Algorithms, and Kenneth Clarkson's and Peter Shor's Line-Segment Intersection Algorithm.

+## Step 0: _Projecting onto the Image Plane_
+### High-Level Description
+Transformation and rotation matrices are applied to the vertices of objects in the scene.
+Vertices behind the camera are culled, and faces that partially extend behind the camera are clipped.
+The 3D polygons of the shapes in the scene are projected onto the image plane, using the camera's projection matrix.
+Before storing these lines, face normals are compared to the vector representing the direction is facing, and this information is used to cull back faces.

 ## Step 1: _Constructing the Polygon Arrangement_
 ### High-Level Description
 We construct the polygon arrangement of the projected polygons in this step.
-Since we are dealing with 3D polygons projected to the plane, we augment the polygon Arrangement to keep track of some of the 3D information.
-Namely, for each polygon in POLY, we store some additional fields to represent the plane which contains it.
+Since we are dealing with 3D polygons projected to the plane, we augment the polygon arrangement to keep track of some of the 3D information.
+Namely, for each polygon in `POLY`, we store some additional fields to represent the plane which contains it.
 A plane containing the polygon can be described by an equation `ax + by + cz + d = 0`, and we will store the coordinates `a`,`b`,`c`, and `d`, as fields in the POLY entry for the polygon to represent the original plane.

 The _polygon arrangement_ of the projection plane is defined on the following embedded planar graph `G = (V, E)`: